 September marks National Mushroom Month, and rightfully so!
 Many amazing, forage-able fungi start appearing around this time of year.
 Whether you’re looking for mushrooms to eat, to use for making botanical dye, or just because you plain old appreciate them and find them fascinating, September is a great time to start going around searching for …

-Category: Illustrations Tags: bioluminesecnt, blue in nature, blue pinkgill, botanical illustration, conservation, decomposer, ecology, fall fungi challenge, fly agaric, fungi, Gardening, jack-o-lantern mushroom, magpie ink cap, morel, mushroom month, mushrooms, nature, parrot waxcap, scarlet elf cup, scientific illustration, Seasons, The Art of Ecology
+Category: Gardening, Illustrations, Seasons, The Art of Ecology Tags: bioluminesecnt, blue in nature, blue pinkgill, botanical illustration, conservation, decomposer, ecology, fall fungi challenge, fly agaric, fungi, Gardening, jack-o-lantern mushroom, magpie ink cap, morel, mushroom month, mushrooms, nature, parrot waxcap, scarlet elf cup, scientific illustration, Seasons, The Art of Ecology

 As part of the Wild Art 2021 August Challenge, put on by Zoe Keller, I illustrated two pieces focusing on the theme, “PREHISTORIC”.
 Each month, I am going to focus on two pieces – one highlighting flora, the other highlighting fauna.
 This month, I focused on two species, one commonly found along beaches and the …

-Category: Illustrations, Ocean Tags: Animals, botanical illustration, cinnamon fern, conservation, drawing challenge, Endangered Species, fern, habitats, history, horseshoe crab, living fossil, nature, oceans, Plants, prehistoric, scientific illustration, The Art of Ecology, Wild Art 2021, wildlife
+Category: Animals, conservation, Endangered Species, Illustrations, Ocean, Plants, The Art of Ecology Tags: Animals, botanical illustration, cinnamon fern, conservation, drawing challenge, Endangered Species, fern, habitats, history, horseshoe crab, living fossil, nature, oceans, Plants, prehistoric, scientific illustration, The Art of Ecology, Wild Art 2021, wildlife

 Happy “Wild About Wildlife” Month!
 Throughout July, we celebrate the amazing wildlife species found on this incredible planet (although hopefully you’re thinking about them and making decisions that positively impact them throughout the whole year).
 Anyway, right now, let’s highlight some of my favorite animals: African Savannah species!
 In the spring of 2021, I had …